 - Use condoms and lubricants when having anal sex.
-Keep the condom on the whole time from start to finish. - Make sure not to get sperm in your mouth.
-If you want to lower the risk even more, you can use a condom when you perform oral sex. - PrEP provides a high level of safety if you take the pills every day.
+Keep the condom on the whole time from start to finish. - Avoid sperm in your mouth. - PrEP provides a high level of safety if you take the pills every day. - Having condomless sex with an hivpositive person who is undetectable is considered as safe sex.